nohttpsno/Cringe-Commands-For-Later/Notes.md

 > lavish lather
 # Music
   - Strung out - (from Altsamoh)
-  - Glasshoses - Maribu state
+  - Glasshoses - Maribu State
-  - Sunglasses - Black Country, new Road.
+  - Sunglasses - Black Country, New Road.
-  - Ocean Eyes - Bellie eilish, Lol.
+  - Ocean Eyes - Bellie Eilish, Lol.
-  - any -Lil Ugky Mane
+  - any -Lil Ugly Mane
-  - If only it was wormth - King krule
+  - If only it was wormth - King Krule
   - The City - The 1975
 # Some quoets
  - “Of course,” Aomame said.
 He was right.
 A physical object could only be in one